Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 ## Molecular dynamics of DNA transport for living cells ##

 The thema of this directory is the DNA transport interactions about the short-range Coulomb forces and the long-range electrics (Poisson equation).
-The five-atom TIP5P water model is utilized fot transport in Sec.3, and various simulation codes in Sec.4.
-To the main topic of the DNA transport, you may copy/rewrite tthe code under GNU GPL-v3.0 skipping general introduction in Sec.1 and the charge inversion in Sec.2.
+For transport of the five-atom TIP5P water model is utilized in Sec.3, and various simulation codes in Sec.4.
+To the main topic of the DNA transport, you may copy/rewrite the codes under GNU GPL-v3.0 skipping general introduction in Sec.1 and the charge inversion in Sec.2.

 The charge inversion and DNA transport phenomena are studied for living cells, and the molecular electrostatic dynamics is simulated (Refs.
 1-5, Ref.
 10).